 With regard to the calculation of the gross final energy consumption for Cyprus and Malta, the derogation in RED was used.
 This derogation allows these countries to consider the amount of energy consumed in aviation, as a proportion of their gross final energy consumption, to be no more than 4.12%.

-This indicator will be updated with early estimates (proxies) for the year 2021.
+Values for 2021 are approximated and have been estimated by the EEA.
 More information can be found on the EEA proxies web page.

 Official 2020 targets were set for the EU-27 plus the United Kingdom (before Brexit), and for individual Member States.
 The same 20 % target has been used for the EU-27.
-The indicative trajectory at EU level is calculated from all national indicative RED trajectories.
+The current and proposed 2030 targets are also included.
+The linear trajectory displayed is a linear interpolation between 2021 values and the current 2030 target.

 Methodology for gap filling